 The leadership team at Columbia Memorial Hospital (CMH) is committed to fostering a culture of excellence, and we believe that excellence begins with each of us.
 Our diverse backgrounds, collective professional experiences in the healthcare field, and our shared vision for achieving the highest level of quality, safety and patient-satisfaction, helps us to grow and support our team of nearly 600 caregivers.

-Members of the leadership team are responsible for achieving the organization’s overall strategic goals, which include:
+Members of the leadership team are responsible for achieving the organization’s overall strategic goals for 2018-2022, which include:

 We invite you to contact any member of the CMH leadership team if you have a question or concern.

 Erik Thorsen has served as Columbia Memorial Hospital’s Chief Executive Officer since 2010, and has been part of CMH’s leadership since 2003 when he served as both Chief Operating Officer and Chief Financial Officer.
 Under Erik’s leadership, CMH has achieved and sustained the distinction of a Designated-Planetree Hospital.

 “Working to improve the health and well-being for those living on Oregon’s North Coast region is a true privilege.
 I am honored to serve our community, as well as the caregivers at Columbia Memorial Hospital who are dedicated to the advancement of patient care, safety and quality.”

 Nicole Williams joined CMH in April 2017 as the Director of Human Resources and Operational Development.
 She was named the organization’s Chief Operating Officer in Feb.
 2018.
 In this role, she oversees day-to-day operations of the organization.